ILAE BRITISH BRANCH

 new Teaching and Learning Centre at Birmingham University.

-We are therefore delighted to invite you to join us for this leading educational programme which will include a series of lectures, video sessions and informal seminars covering the most important areas of current clinical epilepsy practice.
+We invite you to join us for this leading educational programme which will include a series of lectures, video sessions and informal seminars covering the most important areas of current clinical epilepsy practice.

 Our speakers are all internationally recognised experts in their fields, creating a dynamic programme which has consistently attracted large audiences comprising Senior Registrars, Consultants and other specialists in the field of epilepsy.
 Feedback from previous attendees rates the Teaching Weekend as a “must attend” event for any registrar looking to advance to a consultant role in this field.

-The programme will commence at 09:00 on Saturday 18 September and concludes at 16:00 on Sunday 19 September.
+The programme will commence at 10:00 on Saturday 11 May and concludes at 15:45 on Sunday 12 May.

 The course is made possible by educational grants from the Pharmaceutical Industry together with a modest delegate fee to cover the cost of the meeting, including accommodation at the 4-star Edgbaston Park Hotel.

 One of the best traditions in UK neurology has been the ILAE British Branch epilepsy teaching course.